 Designations aren’t static.
 After the original designation of an Area, Councils can change the types of alterations that need permission by making Article 4 Directions.

 Designation of a Conservation Area requires the production of a Character Appraisal and a Management Plan.
-These are always significant documents, clearly written and well-illustrated.
-Interested readers can find links to them and to boundary maps for each of the ten conservation areas at:
+Because of their legal status, and the need to consider very carefully whether designation of an Area is warranted and feasible, these documents are always clearly written and well-illustrated.
+Two Character Appraisals and Management Plans have been completed, one for Old Harlow and the other for Harlow Garden Village.
+These documents, and boundary maps for all of the ten designated conservation areas can be found at: